Cointegrating Polynomial Regressions with Power Law Trends: Environmental Kuznets Curve or Omitted Time Effects?: Introduction

 This paper is organized as follows.
 Section \ref{sec:model} introduces the model and the estimation framework.
 Asymptotic properties of the estimators and parameter inference are discussed in Section \ref{sec:AsympTheory}.
-The Monte Carlo simulations in Section \ref{sec:simulations} compare asymptotic results and the finite sample distributions.
+The Monte Carlo simulations in Section \ref{sec:simulations} compare asymptotic results to finite sample performance.
 An in depth discussion of the Environment Kuznets Curve can be found in Section \ref{sec:empapplication}.
 Section \ref{sec:conclusion} concludes.
-All proofs can be found in the Appendix.
+The proofs of the main theorems are collected in the Appendix and further information is available in the Supplementary Material.